 You can always come home— from Temple by Thao & the Get Down Stay Down

-My father is a retired civil engineer.
-He ran is own firm for many years, but the business always seemed to struggle.
+My father is from a small village in the Philippines.
+He is a retired civil engineer and ran is own firm for many years, but the business always seemed to struggle.
 Ever the eldest son, he always paid his employees before he paid his bills or himself.

-Firstborn, I was good at math and could easily have followed in his footsteps as an engineer, but I didn’t.
+Firstborn, I was good at math and could easily have followed in his footsteps by becoming an engineer, but I didn’t.
+Instead I found my way as an artist, having studied dance and math and art and worked variously as a photographer, aerialist, software engineer, and graphic designer.

-A few days after Christmas, I got a text message from Nardo.
+A few days after Christmas, my father sent me a text message:

 Got the package.
 Appreciate your little note and thanks for the pistachio